 It is never too soon to begin thinking about the future and as an Investor in Careers award holder, we offer a structured careers education programme, individual careers interviews, mentoring, employer led events, school online careers information portal and a range of activities and trips throughout the academic year.
 One of our sayings when it comes to careers is that, whatever the future holds, ‘you will never regret getting some great GCSE results…’.

 Our Sixth Form has been frequently rated as good by Ofsted and in 2018, 49% of grades were A*- B.

 A balance of traditional, well researched teaching practices coupled with innovative ICT based opportunities ensures that the learning experience is both secure and personalised.
 Our curriculum is well balanced and the options process allows students to appropriately specialise as they move through Blenheim.

-A comprehensive curriculum review is being written in the early part of 2017-18 analysing the merits of moving to a three-year Key Stage 4 curriculum and to ensure that students’ curriculum learning is maximised by analysing the components of the school day.
-Any recommended changes will be in place for September 2018.
+A comprehensive curriculum review took place in the early part of 2017-18, analysing the merits of moving to a three-year Key Stage 4 curriculum to ensure that students’ curriculum learning is maximised by analysing the components of the school day.
+This was subsequently put into place in September 2018.

 Each student carries a school diary to note down homework and to be used as a medium for communication with home.
 By carrying a diary, communication between the triangle of home, school and student is maximised with the student at the centre of the process.